Joist Alternatives for Contractors Who Want More

 What to look for in an alternative

 The point of switching tools is not to find a slightly different version of the same thing.
 It is to fix the specific problems that made you start looking.
-Here is what actually matters.
+Use this as a quick sanity check before you sign up for anything.

 Features that do not exist in Joist at any price